manuelgentile/actr_tetris/README.md

 rlwrap sbcl --load load-act-r.lisp
 ```

-Then the model run this line of code in the ACT-R terminal.
+Then, run this line of code in the ACT-R terminal to load the model.

 ``` lisp
 (actr-load "ACT-R:models;mental;mental-jigsaw.lisp")